apify/apify-docs/sources/platform/actors/development/builds_and_runs/builds.md

 ## Understand Actor builds

 Before an Actor can be run, it needs to be built.
 The build process creates a snapshot of a specific version of the Actor's settings, including its [source code](../actor_definition/source_code.md) and [environment variables](../programming_interface/environment_variables.md).
-This snapshot is then used to create Docker image that containing everything the Actor needs for its run, such as NPM packages, web browsers, etc.
+This snapshot is then used to create a Docker image containing everything the Actor needs for its run, such as NPM packages, web browsers, etc.

 ### Build numbers

-Each build is assigned a unique build number if the format _MAJOR\.MINOR\.BUILD_ (e.g. _1\.2\.345_):
+Each build is assigned a unique build number in the format _MAJOR\.MINOR\.BUILD_ (e.g. _1\.2\.345_):

 - _MAJOR\.MINOR_ corresponds to the Actor version number
 - _BUILD_ is an automatically incremented number starting at **1**.